iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.innovatise.rctcbc___5.5/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.innovatise.rctcbc 1 reviews"/>
 </p>

+> All in welsh and no option to become a member.
+Complete waste of time downloading<br> :date: __2021-06-18 20:44:02__

 > When trying to book a gym session on android phone can only book 1 day in advance getting no opportunity to train where as ios users can book 7 days ahead<br> :date: __2021-05-13 21:40:45__

 > My first time trying to use the app and most things on there wont work.
 I tried booking a swimming class but couldn't remember my pin when I click on the option to reset my password the page wouldn't load.
 I managed to get onto a page to update my details but it kept saying invalid email address even though that's the email I use and it wont let me change it.
 Gave up in the end.<br> :date: __2021-05-08 12:22:16__